Kaepernick's pro-Castro comments anger Miami fans

 - In August, Kaepernick wore a T-shirt depicting a meeting between Castro and Malcolm X

-It wasn't just because he leading the San Francisco 49ers against the home-standing the Miami Dolphins.
+It wasn't just because the 49ers were playing against the home-standing Miami Dolphins.

 Miami is home to a large community of Cuban exiles and they are outraged by Kaepernick's support of the man they consider a brutal oppressor, the now-deceased Cuban leader Fidel Castro.